 Here's a list of all the best baby led weaning starter foods that your baby will love...

 This classic baby led weaning

-(BLW) food can be chopped into pennies or chunks for your baby to eat.
+(BLW) food is nice and soft and can be chopped into small pieces for your baby to eat.
 It’s a great on-the-go food.